-Deep sanding of the faces of MDF with the objective of reducing thickness is not recommended.
-It will result in an asymetrical board profile causing bowing and loss of structural properties.
+Deep sanding of the faces of MDF with the object of reducing thickness is not recommended.

 Edge sanding and sealing

 Cut edges may require sanding with 120 grit to 380 grit.
 Good quality contour cutting should require little or no sanding.
 If sanding is required, this may be carried out before or after priming/sealing.